shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

         sp.failwith('ALREADY_INITIALIZED')
 ```

-This entry point first check whether the total quantity of tez and token is zero or not
-which will limit users to call it after the initial liquidity is provided.
+This entry point first check whether the total quantity of tez and token is zero or not which will limit users to call it after the initial liquidity is provided.

-Then we check whether the token amount and xtz amount is more than 0, and then we
-update the `tez_pool` and `token_pool` along with the invariant.
-Then we transfer the
-tokens from the user to our contract using our utility function `transfer_tokens`.
+Then we check whether the token amount and xtz amount is more than 0, and then we update the `tez_pool` and `token_pool` along with the invariant.
+Then we transfer the tokens from the user to our contract using our utility function `transfer_tokens`.

 ### Tez to Token Swap

-Now we'll code the most interesting part of our dex which is the exchange tez
-into tokens and vice versa.
-We'll start with tez to token swap, we'll create an entry
-point called `tez_to_token` which will exchange the amount of xtz sent i.e `sp.sender`,
-and exchange it to toke tokens based on the current exchange ratio.
+Now we'll code the most interesting part of our dex which is the exchange tez into tokens and vice versa.
+We'll start with tez to token swap, we'll create an entry point called `tez_to_token` which will exchange the amount of xtz sent i.e `sp.sender` and exchange it to Cat tokens based on the current exchange ratio.

 In the CPMM algorithm, the invariant needs to be constant, which means `x.y=k` where x and y represent the amount of xtz and tokens respectively.
-Now if you want to swap xtz
-into the token, then the amount of new xtz will increase let's call it `x'`.
+Now if you want to swap xtz into the token, then the amount of new xtz will increase let's call it `x'`.

 And let's call the new token amount as `y'`, so according to the equation `x'y'=k`.